 If you buy a bucket of seasonal flowers what do you actually get, and more importantly, how far does it go?

-Well, to start with, you will receive a bucket, filled with around 70 stems of gorgeous Cumbrian grown fresh picked flowers & foliage.
-These will include scented stems, they will be different shapes, maybe different colours (depending on what you have requested).
+Well, to start with, you will receive a bucket, filled with around 50 stems of gorgeous Cumbrian grown fresh picked flowers & foliage.
+These will include scented stems, different shapes, maybe different colours (depending on what you have requested).
 They will vary during the year with the seasons; this example was picked early July.

 Here is what they look like in a bucket: